psipred/STRING2GO/README.md

 This is a Keras implementation of STRING2GO method reported in a submitted paper:

-STRING2GO: Learning Functional Representations Directly from STRING Network Topology with Deep Maxout Neural Networks for Protein Function Prediction

-Cen Wan, Domenico Cozzetto, Rui Fa and David T. Jones

-University College London
+Wan, C. Cozzetto, D. Fa, R. and Jones, D.T.
+(2018) Using Deep Maxout Neural Networks to Improve the Accuracy of Function Prediction from Protein Interaction Networks. bioRxiv: 10.1101/499244.

 ---------------------------------------------------------------
 # Requirements